 Kylie Hammett

-The following are some of my core projects that I have created through programming along with some of my current projects that I am developing in my free time.
+The following are some of my core projects that I have created during my Bachelor of Science in Computer Science and Systems degree along with some of my current projects that I am developing in my free time.

 Duration: